-Startup Visa Intellectual Property Rights Presentations
+Intellectual Property Rights Presentation

+I submitted my application on the Korea Invention Promotion Association website along with the necessary identification requirements.
 On the first night of class, I got lost trying to find the correct subway exit.
 This was my first trip riding Line 2 subway, to the Gangnam station exit.
-The farthest I traveled on Line 2 was to Itaewon where I visited the Foreigners market.
+Usually, the farthest I traveled on Line 2 was to Itaewon where I visited the Foreigners market.

 Luckily, I had obtained contact information from one of the attendees in the previous Oasis class.
 I called and asked her for directions then headed back to the subway station.
 After finding the correct exit I walked to the Korean Invention Property Association building located about three blocks from the subway.

 Our first presenter turned out to be a lawyer that practiced law not only in South Korea, but previously worked as a patent attorney in the United States.
 It became an extremely helpful session as he used real-life cases to inform us about Creating Ideas For Inventions, Overview Of Intellectual Property Rights, and Understanding Patent Institutions.

+On the second day of class, the weather was rainy and windy.
+It was typically a day I would spend sitting on the couch watching a Lord of the Rings marathon and eating junk food.
+However, after signing the attendance rooster we listened to the presenter as he discussed Understanding Patent Specifications.
 We had a midday lunch break before the afternoon session began.
 I went to a great Indian restaurant nearby and had a chicken curry dish.
 Again, I wish I had taken a picture of both the name of the restaurant and the dish.
 A different presenter took over the afternoon session and presented on the Basics of Patent Information Search.

 Patents and Trademarks Information:

 Have you started a small business overseas, or in South Korea?
 Would love to hear your thoughts on this incredible journey in the comments down below.